New Preferred Stock IPOs, June 2017

 When purchasing preferred stock in a non-retirement account, many preferred stock investors will favor shares that are designated as paying Qualified Dividend Income (“QDI” in the Status column of the above table) since QDI dividends are taxed at the more favorable 15 percent tax rate.

-If a company pays your dividend out of their after-tax cash (i.e. the company has already paid tax on the cash), you are obligated to pay additional tax on this same money, but at the lower 15 percent rate (this taxing of the same money twice is the “double taxation” of dividends that often serves as a favorite political football).
+If a company pays your dividend out of its after-tax cash (i.e. the company has already paid tax on the cash), you are obligated to pay additional tax on this same money, but at the lower 15 percent rate (this taxing of the same money twice is the “double taxation” of dividends that often serves as a favorite political football).

 On the other hand, if the company pays your dividend out of pre-tax earnings, such as the case with REIT preferred stocks (both property REITs and mortgage REITs), the government collects the full tax from you, taxing such dividends as regular income (no tax break).

-Looking at the Status column, dividends received from MH-D, VR-B and SCE-L are a distribution of the company’s after-tax earnings and are therefore designated as being Qualified Dividend Income (see prospectus for exceptions and conditions).
+Looking at the Status column, dividends received from MH-D, VR-B, and SCE-L are a distribution of the company’s after-tax earnings and are therefore designated as being Qualified Dividend Income (see prospectus for exceptions and conditions).

 In Context: The U.S. preferred stock marketplace

-So how do the new June issues stack up within the context of today’s preferred stock marketplace?
+So, how do the new June issues stack up within the context of today’s preferred stock marketplace?

-We’re all taught that during a period of increasing rates the market prices of fixed-return securities (bonds, preferred stocks) will tend to decrease, moving in the opposite direction of rates.
+We’re all taught that during a period of increasing rates, the market prices of fixed-return securities (bonds, preferred stocks) will tend to decrease, moving in the opposite direction of rates.

 On June 14, the Fed’s Open Market Committee raised interest rates for the third time in seven months.
 And, for the third time in seven months, preferred stock buyers reacted with a collective yawn.